Put Your Financial Future In Our Hands

 - Consolidating and reducing your debts into an affordable payment plan

 - Stopping wage garnishments and bank account attachments

 - Reducing car loan interest rates and balances owed

 - Eliminating second mortgages and equity lines

 Consolidating Your Debt Through A Chapter 13 Bankruptcy Payment Plan

 Depending on the specifics of your financial situation, consolidating your debt and planning out a payment plan under Chapter 13 bankruptcy may be a better option than a Chapter 7 bankruptcy.
 The Chapter 13 bankruptcy process allows for the retention of your home and vehicles, offering you the chance to recover without losing important possessions or assets.

-The amount of the monthly payment and the length of the repayment plan are based upon your monthly income, your monthly expenses, and the amount and nature of the debt you owe.
+The monthly payment amount and the length of time for the repayment plan are based on your monthly income, your monthly expenses, and the amount and nature of the debt you owe.
 Upon completion of the Chapter 13 repayment plan, you are granted a discharge for your remaining unsecured debts.

 Chapter 13 will stop a foreclosure on your home and allow you to get caught up on your mortgage.
 If you have fallen behind on your mortgage, call me!
 I may be able to save your home.
 If you are unsuccessful with a loan modification, I may be able to help.
 Many of my clients have been approved for loan modifications while in Chapter 13.